ajarifi/hep-journal/README.md

 # Journals for hadron theory

-Sometimes, it is hard to choose a journal in which we submit our manuscript.
-In the following, we want to make some list about the relevant journals for your reference.
+Sometimes, it is hard to choose a journal in which we submit our manuscript.\linebreak So, we want to make some list about the relevant journals for your reference.

 ## Review Journal
 1. Review of Modern Physics